NiluPlatform/open-ethereum-pool/docs/PAYOUTS.md

 ## Resolving Failed Payment (manual)

-You can perform manual maintenance using `geth` and `redis-cli` utilities.
+You can perform manual maintenance using `gilu` and `redis-cli` utilities.

 ### Check For Failed Transactions:

 Perform the following command in a `redis-cli`:

 ```
-ZREVRANGE "eth:payments:pending" 0 -1 WITHSCORES
+ZREVRANGE "nilu:payments:pending" 0 -1 WITHSCORES
 ```

 Result will be like this: